-If you don't track your mileage, you can base your need for new Newton Running shoes on how they feel – when you feel like your Newton shoes are no longer giving you the same "pop" they once were, it's time for a replacement.
+If you've not tracked your mileage, you can base your need for new Newton Running shoes on how they feel – when you feel like your Newton shoes are no longer giving you the same "pop" they once were, it's time for a replacement.

 Click here for more information.

-Efficient downhill running form requires strong quadriceps (thigh) development.
-Depending on the steepness of the hill and your speed, you can control your speed through your upper body by leaning back.
+Running downhill with a midfoot strike takes a bit of time to master.
 A confident, rapid leg turnover will allow you to stay on the midfoot while continuing to accelerate on the downhill.
-Keep your feet level to the ground and do not point your toes down and stab the ground.
+Keep your feet level to the ground rather than pointing your toes down and stabbing the ground.

 Newton Running Cofounder Danny Abshire’s book Natural Running is an outstanding resource for people interested in learning more about running efficiency and form.
 Other resources include:

-The MV2 is a "zero-drop" shoe engineered for athletes who practice Newton running form.
-The MV2 is unique in that it is built on a level profile: There is no drop from the heel to the midfoot, hence the term “zero drop.”
+The MV3 is a "zero-drop" shoe engineered for athletes who practice Newton running form.
+The MV3 is unique in that it is built on a level profile: There is no drop from the heel to the midfoot, hence the term “zero drop.”

 The MV2 provides much greater longevity than typical racing flats if you are running efficiently.
 As with all of our shoes, the MV2 wears like car tires – you will begin to see wear externally on the lugs almost immediately.
 It’s time for a new pair when you feel like your MV2s are no longer giving you the same "pop" they once were.